RedGnad/Base-War/README.md

 **How rich can you get before someone robs you?**

 Smash crates, put your loot on show, and it earns while you are away.
 Lock your door, arm a sentry, or go rob theirs.
-A multiplayer tycoon-theft game for the Decentraland mobile app, built for the Friendzone Mobile Buildathon 2026.
+A multiplayer tycoon-theft game for the Decentraland mobile app.

 World: `basewar.dcl.eth`.

 | Play | Link |
 |---|---|